Morgscode/hugo-theme-spaced-blog/README.md

 #### Site icon (favicon)

 The theme ships with a default site icon (favicon) that is used in the tab in your browser but also the shortcut icon on mobile devices.
-To use your own favicon, just add it to your sites assets directory `/assets/images/favicon.png`.
+To use your own favicon, just add it to your sites assets directory `/assets/images/favicon.(png|ico)`.

-The theme expects a `.png` file to be used.
 Favicons are best kept with an aspect ratio of `1:1`.

 #### Cover images